LePetitBloc/create-react-app/packages/react-dev-utils/README.md

 #### `launchEditor(fileName: string, lineNumber: number): void`

 On macOS, tries to find a known running editor process and opens the file in it.
 It can also be explicitly configured by `REACT_EDITOR`, `VISUAL`, or `EDITOR` environment variables.
-For example, you can put `REACT_EDITOR=atom` in your `.env.local` file, and Create React App will respect that.
+For example, you can put `REACT_EDITOR=atom` in your `.env.local` file, and Create React DApp will respect that.

 #### `noopServiceWorkerMiddleware(): ExpressMiddleware`